-The advantage of filtering the colours returned by the raycasting vision system is that the resulting hue can be represented as a single angle.
+The advantage of filtering the colours returned by the raycasting vision system is that the resulting hue can be represented as a single value.
 A standard representation of hue is the colour wheel illustrated in Figure 7 that shows how hues can be translated into degrees around the wheel.
+Colour category prototypes stored in the long-term memory of the agent are thereby reduced to angle values.